CollectionBuilder/cb-docs/docs/software/index.md

 {:.alert .alert-blue}
 **GH users:** No software needs to be installed to work with CollectionBuilder-GH.
 All actions and edits can be completed via GitHub's website making it easy to get started--you will just need a [GitHub account](https://github.com/).
-However, some GH users might enjoy working with the tool on their local desktop using a text editor.
-In that case, follow the instructions below to install the required software.
+However, some GH users might enjoy editing working on their local desktop instead--just follow the instructions below to install the required software--all CB projects use the same environment!

 To get started editing code, managing your project, and building websites with CollectionBuilder on your computer you will need: a text editor, Git (version control system), Ruby (programming language), and Jekyll (static web site generator).